BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called PrestaShop (https://localhost:8080).

-$$*TODO* Add some general description about the software$$
+PrestaShop is an open-source e-commerce platform written in PHP that allows users to create and manage online stores.
+It provides a flexible and customizable solution with a wide range of themes, modules, and integrations.
+PrestaShop supports multiple payment gateways, languages, and currencies, making it ideal for international businesses.
+It has a user-friendly admin panel for managing products, orders, customers, and marketing tools.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+Download PrestaShop from PrestaShop.com, extract the files, and upload them to your server or set up a Docker container using the official PrestaShop image.
+Ensure support for Apache/Nginx, PHP 7.1+, and MySQL 5.6+.
+Create a database via phpMyAdmin or a Docker MySQL container, then run the installer at http://localhost/prestashop.
+Enable Debug Mode in config/defines.inc.php, install Selenium (npm install -g selenium-webdriver), and download ChromeDriver.
+Create test data and run tests using Selenium, PHPUnit, or Behat.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+We tested the shopping cart and inventory management functionalities of our e-commerce system.
+The following user stories were chosen for testing:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+User Story 1: A user adds a product to the cart twice.

+Preconditions:
+The user is logged in.
+The product is available in stock with at least two units.

+Expected Outcome:
+The cart displays the product with a quantity of two.

+User Story 2: The admin updates product availability to one.

+Preconditions:
-*Preconditions:* There is a course with a teacher
+There is a cart with the same product twice.

-*Expected outcome:* The quiz is added to the course.
+The admin has access to the product inventory settings.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$
+Expected Outcome:
+The cart updates to reflect the new product availability, reducing the quantity to one if necessary.

+To implement these tests, we used Selenium-based behavioral threads (bthreads).
+The user scenario simulates adding a product to the cart and verifying the quantity, while the admin scenario updates the inventory and verifies the changes.

 ## How we tested
 We used two different testing methods: